FOR YOUR VEHICLE

 Your mechanic has advised you to buy new rotors rather then having the old ones rotated, or "turned."
 Is he trying to rip you off?
 Can't we just use the old ones, or is it important to purchase new rotors when you put on new brake pads?
-There are a number of factors to consider before answering this question.
-But for the price of new rotors versus the price of having them turned - you might as well just replace them and give yourself some valuable peace of mind.
+There are a number of factors to consider before deciding whether to turn your brake rotors or buy new ones.
+But for the price of new rotors versus the price of turning brake rotors - you might as well just replace them and give yourself some valuable peace of mind.
 With a cost difference of only about $10 per rotor, it may make a difference one day when you most need your maximum braking power.

 To purchase new brake rotors or turn them, ah that is the question.
 You are wasting your money if you are fitting new brake pads on your vehicle and your rotors are seriously scored or hollowed.
 It's extremely dangerous and could also cause the vehicle a total loss of brake.
 No one ever wants to experience total brake loss.
 Therefore it is strongly recommened that you replace or turn your rotors before installing any new pads.

 Your brake center can check the surface condition of your rotor with a straight edge to see if there is more then 0.5mm or 0.020 inches of hollow and if so your rotors must be turned or replaced.
 If you do not turn or replace the rotors you will have a dangerous braking situation and your pads will become damaged.
 Since this is a safety issue of the utmost importance, it is strongly recommended that you have a professional mechanic take this measurement for you.
 Rotors can be turned only about 1 or 2 millimeters before they become too thin for safe use and will have to be discarded and replaced.